webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 This call is from the backend server (i.e. MediaWiki in PHP) that isn’t visible from the web browser.

-Using the POST https://oauth.accounts.webplatform.org/v1/authorization we send a set of data
+Behind the scene (not visible in the browser), we send a POST to the endpoint along with some private data:

 * client key
 * client secret